wernsey/Jatalog/README.md

     {X: alice}
     {X: bob}

+The query from the previous example can also be written as

+    answers = jatalog.executeAll("ancestor(X, carol)?");

-In addition, there is also a `Jatalog.prepareStatement()` method that will parse strings into `Statement` objects that can be executed later.
+Jatalog also provides a `Jatalog.prepareStatement()` method that will parse strings into `Statement` objects that can be executed later.
 The `Statement.execute()` method takes a `Map<String, String>` of variable bindings as a parameter, so that it can be used to do batch inserts or queries.
 For example: